What Are Drug Classifications?

 Classifying drugs by chemical similarities is useful because drugs that are chemically similar often have similar impacts and risks.
-An individual who is addicted to a drug is also more likely to abuse and become addicted to another drug if it is chemically similar.
+An individual who is addicted to a given drug is more likely to abuse a chemically similar drug.
 Also, the same treatment is often effective for chemically similar drugs.
 Despite these generalities, chemically similar drugs may have very different legal and medical impacts.

 Many people classify drugs by how they impact the mind and body.
-For example, some drugs have a tendency to make a user active and energetic while others make an individual feel relaxed and calm.
-Many of these drug classifications have little basis in chemical similarity or legal outcomes, although there is often overlap.
+Some drugs have a tendency to make a user active and energetic, while others make an individual feel relaxed and calm.
+These types of substances might be described as “uppers” and “downers,” respectively.

-There is a considerable disagreement about how drugs should be classified, even among experts.
-This means that the same drug may be classified differently under two schemes or two systems may use categories with the same name.
-Due to these disagreements, it’s impossible to create a “definitive” set of drug classifications.
+There is considerable disagreement about how drugs should be classified, even among experts.
+This means that the same drug may be classified differently under 2 schemes, or that 2 systems may use categories with the same name.
+Due to these disagreements it’s impossible to create a “definitive” set of drug classifications.
 However, some of the most common are listed below.

 Alcohol is the most widely abused substance across most of the world, including in the United States.
-Legal to some extent in all 50 states, alcohol impacts numerous body systems, which in turn causes numerous effects in users.
+Legal to some extent in all 50 states, alcohol impacts numerous body systems and causes a host of effects in the user.
 Alcohol creates feelings of euphoria and lowers inhibitions, but it also severely impairs judgment, perception, and reaction times.
-Alcohol is a central nervous system depressant, but it causes the most severe long-term damage to the liver.
+Alcohol is a Central Nervous System (CNS) Depressant, but it causes the most severe long-term damage to the liver.
 There are many forms of alcohol, including:

-Also called opiates, opioids are either derived from the drug opium or chemicals designed to mimic it.
-Opioids work by interacting with neurotransmitters in the brain and blocking the signals that they are sending.
-This enables opioids to serve as powerful pain killers, but it also can cause feelings of intense pleasure, leading to addiction.
+Also called Opiates, Opioids are either derived from the drug Opium or from chemicals designed to mimic it.
+Opioids work by acting on receptors in the brain, sometimes by mimicking the effects of neurotransmitters.
+This can enable Opioids to serve as powerful Painkillers, but also can cause feelings of intense pleasure and lead to addiction.
 Opioid addiction is one of the most serious problems faced by America today.
 Opioids are some of the most addictive of all known substances, and they are also some of the deadliest.
-Some of the most well-known opioids include:
+Some of the most well-known Opioids include:

 Barbiturates act on the central nervous system by slowing down its functioning.
 Barbiturates are derivatives of the chemical barbituric acid.
-Barbiturates were historically popular for the treatment of psychiatric and sleep disorders, and they are still used for anesthesia and treatment of a number of conditions such as epilepsy and headaches.
+Barbiturates were historically popular for the treatment of psychiatric and sleep disorders, and they are still used for anesthesia and treatment of conditions like epilepsy and headaches.
 Barbiturates are highly addictive, and they also present a very high overdose risk as they cause many body systems to shut down.
-Examples of barbiturates include:
+Examples of Barbiturates include:

 Looking for a place to start?